cscart/docs/user_guide/addons/paypal_payments/index.rst

 Instant payment notification settings
 -------------------------------------

-* **Override customer info**—tick this checkbox, if you want customer profile information in your store to be replaced with the info sent from PayPal.
+* **Override customer info**—tick this checkbox, if you want to replace customer information in the order details with the data sent by PayPal via :doc:`Instant Payment Notifications <paypal_ipn>`.

 ----------------------------------
 PayPal order status conversion map